How to Help : Partner With Us

 To learn more about food drives, email firstname.lastname@example.org.

 Our annual Holiday Meal Drive is a favorite amongst our corporate partners.
-Beginning in October, many of our corporate partners sign up for a unique webpage that allows them to raise money online for Thanksgiving turkeys and fixings for those in need.
+Beginning in October, many of our corporate partners sign up for a unique webpage that allows them to raise money online to help provide holiday meals to those in need.
 Participants can set a fundraising goal and see a visual display of funds collected as well as a donor "roll call" on their webpage.
 Funds raised directly support the purchase of holiday meals.
 Participating in the Holiday Meal Drive is an easy and exciting way for organizations to collaborate and compete in a meaningful community event and is also a great way to publicize your company's good work to the community.